Randomized Masked Finetuning: An Efficient Way to Mitigate Memorization of PIIs in LLMs: Dataset Used

 \subsection{Exploratory Data Analysis}

 Before applying any dataset modifications, we conducted an exploratory data analysis (EDA) on the Enron Email dataset to better understand the statistical distribution of personally identifiable email addresses.
-Specifically, we aimed to quantify how often certain PIIs recur across the dataset, since our hypothesis---consistent with Kandpal and team ~\cite{kandpal-etal-2024-user} ---is that frequent token repetition correlates with higher memorization likelihood in LLMs.
+Specifically, we aimed to quantify how often certain PIIs recur across the dataset, since our hypothesis---consistent with \citet{kandpal-etal-2024-user}---is that frequent token repetition correlates with higher memorization likelihood in LLMs.

-\Cref{fig:eda} illustrates the distribution of the top ten most frequent email addresses across both the training and testing subsets.
-Some addresses appear nearly 900 times among the 10,000 datapoints in the training split, indicating strong duplication patterns.
-Such high-frequency occurrences are particularly problematic for privacy, as repeated exposure during fine-tuning can lead models to memorize entire token sequences corresponding to these PIIs.
-Additionally, we observed that several email addresses appear in both training and testing subsets, highlighting potential data leakage across splits.
+\Cref{fig:loglog_plot} shows the frequency distribution on a log-log scale, revealing power-law (heavy-tailed) behavior in both training and testing sets.
+In the training set, the most frequent email appears 879 times among 10,000 datapoints, with frequencies declining smoothly across 24,480 unique email addresses.
+Such high-frequency occurrences are particularly problematic for privacy, as repeated exposure during fine-tuning can lead models to memorize entire token sequences corresponding to these email addresses.

-These findings directly motivated our two dataset-level interventions: (1) Randomized Masked Fine-Tuning (RMFT), which reduces recurrence through randomized replacements while preserving structure; and (2) Deduplication, which explicitly removes repeated headers to prevent repeated exposure to the same PII tokens.
+This severe duplication directly motivated our two dataset-level interventions: (1) Randomized Masked Fine-Tuning (RMFT), which reduces recurrence through randomized replacements while preserving structure; and (2) Deduplication, which explicitly removes repeated headers to prevent repeated exposure to the same email tokens.